eye-division/rosa-prod-site/_projects/broadcast-radio.md

 past: false
 description: >-
   We are working on three broadcast commissions for BBC Radio 4.
-The first programme 'Designing a World for Everyone' will be broadcast on Monday 18th November 2019.
+The first programme 'Designing a World for Everyone' is now complete and will be broadcast in November 2019.

   In December 2019 we begin recording in Lapland for a Christmas 2020